Literacy Coach

 Key responsibilities

-Provide structured literacy instruction that produces measurable acceleration in K-2 reading outcomes, including phonics, fluency, and decoding proficiency.
+Provide structured-literacy instruction that produces measurable acceleration in K-2 reading performance across phonics, fluency, and decoding.

 Candidate requirements